wintermute-cell/itchgrep/README.md

 <div align="left">

-### 🤝 Join Our Community
-We have a [🎮 Discord server](https://discord.gg/f8nyyK4ngZ)!
-It's a place for sharing, learning, and talking about game development and the projects we're passionate about.
-Feel free to join us!

 ### 💖 Support itchgrep

 Your support fuels our passion and helps keep the servers running!
 If you appreciate what we do and want to contribute to our journey, consider: